Pediatric Pharmacoepidemiology – infectious disease program (Almut Winterstein)

 The program is focused on children and adults eligible for Medicaid benefits using state and national healthcare utilization data (Centers for Medicaid and Medicare Services Medicaid Extract Files).
 Data is linked in part to vital statistics birth and death certificates and driving performance data from the Florida Division of Motor Vehicles.
 The program is funded by AHRQ and AHCA.

-You may view examples of publications in psychotropic Pharmacoepidemiology here.
+Example of publications in psychotropic Pharmacoepidemiology.